jmhenley5326/BW_Showcase/README.md

-# BW_Showcase
+# BusinessWorks Showcase
 These projects contain various BusinessWorks examples showcasing functionality within the BusinessWorks 6 environment.

 # Projects
 ## Showcase_Basic
 This project contains basic functionality that comes out of the box with BusinessWorks.
 Each example contains Notes and comments on what is happening.
-These are intended to show very simply reference implementation of various pieces of functionality that can then be used to create more complex business processes
+These are intended to show very simple reference implementation of various pieces of functionality that can then be used to create more complex business processes

 ### Project Pre-Reqs
 * BusinessWorks 6.4